 Follow the money.

 Research is mainly paid for by Big Pharma.
 Why on earth would they research solutions that not only can’t be patented, but would ultimately threaten their profit motive.

 Because this is such a big issue, and because the research is so slow, there is a grass-roots movement to help people deal with pain.

 I’m definitely not the only person doing this, which is good because it’s a huge problem!
 But I’ve been in the trenches helping people with chronic pain for ten years.

 I’m honored to have been invited to speak at a tele-summit on pain management.
 This was a free online event with 20 experts.
 I was representing qigong and tai chi.

 You can watch the interview for free here:

 In the next article, I’ll talk about how our entire thinking about chronic pain is flawed, and why it will never product long-term results for those who are suffering.
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.